openmrs/openmrs-contrib-itsm-terraform/README.md

 # Description
 This repository is the definition of OpenMRS community infrastructure (infra-as-code).
-We are using terraform to generate Openstack machines and network, DNS and backup resources.
+We are using terraform to generate network infra, Openstack VMs (Jetstream IU and TACC), DNS and backup resources.

 # Requirements
 ## Credentials
 Before you can use this repository, you need:
   - TACC (Jetstream) credentials - check internal wiki for Jetstream access details
   - Be included in git crypt in this repository (to access secrets)

 ## Software
 You need to have installed: